 And today, the work of campus activists is rooted in important local issues, though it resounds across the country.

-For example, the work of Tysianna Marino and Dominique Scott, profiled by professor Brian Scott in an article for Parts Unknown, centered on campaigning for the administration to take down the Mississippi state flag on campus.
+For example, the work of Tysianna Marino and Dominique Scott, profiled by professor Brian Foster in an article for Parts Unknown, centered on campaigning for the administration to take down the Mississippi state flag on campus.
 However, this local effort can serve as an example for activists grappling with symbols of the Old South in their own towns.

 We should remember what Ole Miss was – a stronghold of white supremacy and the Old South – but recognize and be inspired by what existed underneath that – the hard work of townspeople and students for civil rights in Oxford and beyond.